-Average packet delay is another criterion which is observed in networks allowing us to have information regarding to the general status of the network.
-When the number of nodes increase, because the packet will need to pass through more number of packets on its path to its destination, and increasing number of messages being transmitted in the network increases the accumulations occurring at the buffers /queues, the duration for a packet to take for reaching its destination becomes longer.
-The results obtained resulting from the experiments carried out is shown in Figure 11

-(b).
-The increase has been normal up to 200 nodes and from 200 to 500 nodes, it has been high.
-The reason for this is that the large scale activity and traffic conditions emerging after 500 nodes have an important level of negative effect on AODV performance.
-However, the delay is at an acceptable value of 1 s level.
+Average packet delay is another criterion observed in networks allowing us to have information regarding the general status of the network.
+When the number of nodes increases, because the packet will need to pass through more packets on its path to its destination, and because the increasing number of messages being transmitted in the network increases the accumulations occurring at the buffers/queues, the duration for a packet to reach its destination becomes longer.
+The results obtained after the experiments are carried out are shown in Figure 11b.
+The increase was normal up to 200 nodes, and from 200 to 500 nodes, it was high.
+The reason for this is that the large-scale activity and traffic conditions emerging after 500 nodes have an important level of negative effect on AODV performance.
+However, the delay is at an acceptable value of 1 s.

-Keeping the number of nodes generated in 1s constant, the increase on the number of messages traffic per node as the number of nodes increase is shown in Figure 11 (c).
-The increase in the number of message traffic can be explained with the increase in the required hopping for a message to reach to its destination and with the broadcasting of the control messages used by the routing protocol.
+Keeping the number of nodes generated in 1 s constant, the increase in the number of messages per node as the number of nodes increases is shown in Figure 11c.
+The increase in the message traffic can be explained with the increase in the required hopping for a message to reach to its destination and the broadcasting of the control messages used by the routing protocol.

-Another data showing the increase in the network traffic with the increase of the number of nodes is the ratio of the data packets to all messages.
-The characteristic feature of AODV routing protocol is to carry out path discovery prior to data sending and this leads to increase in the network traffic.
-In Figure 11 (d), this is shown in a graph.
+Another parameter showing the increase in the network traffic with the increase of the number of nodes is the ratio of the data packets to all messages.
+The characteristic feature of the AODV routing protocol is to carry out path discovery prior to data sending and this leads to an increase in the network traffic.
+In Figure 11d, this is shown in a graph.
 However, the total size of the control messages is way below the total size of the data packets.
-Effective use of the computer in which simulation is carried out is very important for the scalability in the experiments.
-In the experiments carried out, for 10 seconds, a traffic of 10 messages per node have been established.
-Keeping the number of messages generated by each node constant, the change in the network traffic in terms of wall clock time is seen in Figure 11 (e).
+Effective use of the computer on which the simulation is carried out is very important for the scalability in the experiments.
+In the experiments carried out, for 10 s, traffic of 10 messages per node has been established.
+Keeping the number of messages generated by each node constant, the change in the network traffic with the increase in number of nodes is shown.
+The reflection of this traffic in terms of wall clock time is seen in Figure 11e.

 Another factor that affects the scalability is the use of memory.
 Due to random topology, the number of connections and change in the data traffic results in instant changes in the amount of memory used.
-In the experiments carried out, the memory used by MANET-DEVS environment is shown in Figure 11 (f).
+In the experiments carried out, the memory used by the MANET-DEVS environment is shown in Figure 11f.

-As a result, in the implementation of AODV routing algorithm during the simulation it is observed that the resources are used in a balanced way and the routing tables are consistent.
+As a result, in the implementation of the AODV routing algorithm during the simulation it is observed that the resources are used in a balanced way and the routing tables are consistent.
 From the above graphs, it is understood that the use of capacity and resources is very stable.
-The graphs show that MANET-DEVS environment performs all the functions of a network simulator.
-For this reason, the results are a part of the validation and verification processes of the MANET-DEVS modeling and simulation environment which is designed as a network simulator.
-However, in the below section, the validation and verification process of MANET-DEVS is taken separately.
+The graphs show that the MANET-DEVS environment performs all the functions of a network simulator.
+For this reason, the results are part of the validation and verification processes of the MANET-DEVS modeling and simulation environment, which is designed as a network simulator.
+However, in the following section, the validation and verification process of MANET-DEVS is taken separately.

-4.1 MANET-DEVS verification and validation experiments
+4.1.
+MANET-DEVS verification and validation experiments

-Simulation model is a tool to reach to any specific object (design, analysis, control, optimization etc.).
-For this reason, the essential / pre-condition is to be able to take the results and indications of modeling and simulation tools under assurance.
-In order to establish this assurance, two separate studies are required: D&G / Verification and Validation [22].
+A simulation model is a tool to reach to any specific object (design, analysis, control, optimization, etc.).
+For this reason, an essential precondition is to be able to take the results and indications of modeling and simulation tools under assurance.
+In order to establish this assurance, two separate studies are required: D&G and verification and validation [22].